obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

 ::

     $ ./obspyDMT.py --pre_filt 'None' --option-1 value --option-2

 You could idle the instrument correction functionallity by:

 ::

     $ ./obspyDMT.py --ic_no --option-1 value --option-2

 In case that you want to apply instrument correction to an existing folder:

 ::

     $ ./obspyDMT.py --ic_all 'address' --corr_unit unit

-here "address" is the path where your nots-corrected waveforms are stored. as mentioned above, "unit" is the unit that you want to correct the waveforms to.
+here "address" is the path where your not-corrected waveforms are stored. as mentioned above, "unit" is the unit that you want to correct the waveforms to.
 It could be "DIS" (default), "VEL" or "ACC".

 To make it more clear, let's take a look at an example with following 2 steps: